Battered woman syndrome: In legal cases

 In the US, the battered woman syndrome as a legal defense started to be developed in the 1970s.
-In 1977 in the US, Francine Hughes' trial for the murder of her husband was one of the first cases involving what was later called battered-woman syndrome as a defense.
+In 1977 in the US, Francine Hughes's trial for the murder of her husband was one of the first cases involving what was later called battered-woman syndrome as a defense.

 A legal defense using BWS may argue that the systematic abuse suffered by the victim of domestic violence has led her to believe that killing the abuser was the only way to avoid being killed herself and may rely on self-defense or imperfect self defense.
 Alternatively, the victim may argue that the abuse has severely affected her mental state, in which case the insanity defense or diminished responsibility defense may be used.
 Provocation is another defense that may be used.
 A legal defense using BWS seeks to obtain an acquittal, a mitigated sentence or a conviction of a lesser offense.

 In the UK, battered woman syndrome emerged as a legal defense in the 1990s, as a result of several murder cases in England involving women who had killed violent partners in response to what they described as cumulative abuse rather than in response to a single provocative act.

 In a series of appeals against murder convictions, feminist groups (particularly Southall Black Sisters and Justice for Women) challenged the legal definition of provocation and secured the courts' recognition of battered woman syndrome.